andyElking/BlinkOrSink-Backend/README.md

-# Backend for the Blink or Sink app made for Digithon 2020
+# Blink or Sink backend

-Implemented using the Scala Play Framework with WebSockets.
+Made during Digithon 2020, using the Scala Play Framework with WebSockets.